WPChill/download-monitor/readme.txt

 * Turkish translation.
 * Change capability required to view dashboard widget.
 * Don't show "insert download" when editing a download.
+* Allow pagination for the [downloads] shortcode.
+Simply add paginate=true to the shortcode.

 = 1.3.2 =
 * Cleaned up log table queries